 Talk with the contractor about what double pane windows are all about.
 The professional will tell you that instead of the single pane you have mounted in the frame right now, the double pane style involves mounting at least two panes in that same space.
 Some designs will include three panes.

 There’s a tiny space in between each pane.
 That space can be a vacuum or filled with a simple gas.
-In either case, those new windows in Ottawa will offer more insulating qualities than your older ones.
+In either case, those Ottawa windows will offer more insulating qualities than your older ones.

 You may think that finding the right window style and going with double glazed or double pane windows will be difficult.
 In fact, you will find all sorts of styles for windows in Ottawa that come with this type of pane design.
 Whether your home is only a couple of decades old or was built in the 19th century, there is a window style that will fit right in with the home design.